kfiron/kfiron.github.io/_posts/2016-09-28-sometimes-you need-to-duplicate-code.markdown

 {% endhighlight %}

 <p>
-Obviousely, we have code duplication in usersManager.create() and usersManager.byId(), let's look in example of this code when we get rid of all code duplications
+Obviously, we have code duplication in usersManager.create() and usersManager.byId(), let's look in example of this code when we get rid of all code duplications
 </p>

 {% highlight java %}